yetemegn-telaye/catalog-of-my-things/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microvser for this learning experience
+I would like to thank Microverse for this learning experience

 <p align="right">(<a href="#readme-top">back to top</a>)</p>